-We travel with Mondo; they are super serious, they are looking for the best prices and have attention by WhatsApp with a doctor 24 hours a day, 7 days a week.
+We travel with Mondo; they are super serious, they are looking for the best prices, and they have attention by WhatsApp with a doctor 24 hours a day, 7 days a week.

 Take a look; you’ll see that prices are lower than you had in mind.
 By clicking on our link, you will have a 5% discount on your insurance.

-Now that you consider all of the above, we can tell you one last tip: don’t accumulate things, treasure moments.
+Now that you have considered all of the above, we can tell you one last tip: don’t accumulate things; treasure moments.